Meaning of starch enables us to better understand the pros and cons of carbohydrates.

 However 16.4% of those in the placebo group did become full blown diabetics within 9 months.

-Moreover tests on the beta-cells in the pancreas that produce insulin showed better overall function and less inflammation.
+Moreover tests on the beta-cells in the pancreas that produce insulin showed improved overall function and less inflammation.

 In fact studies on rats show that even in T1DM those beta-cells may recover with curcumin, the active ingredient in turmeric.